 Also note that while Hong Kong doesn’t impose any capital gains tax, if the selling of real estate is part of a profit-making scheme, the sale may be regarded as a business.
 Tax will be imposed in such cases.

-In terms of filing of forms, depending on whether you are a corporation, partnership business, or a non-resident person, you must file the following forms to report your profits tax liability:
+In terms of filing of tax forms, depending on whether you are a corporation, partnership business, or a non-resident person, you must file three series of Profits Tax return forms to report your profits tax liability: